cha0s/avocado-old/engine/docco/content_index.md

 		SPI
 		<dl>
 			<dt>
-				The core SPI handles framework initialization and teardown as well as bridges to core engine functionality like filesystem access.
+				The Core SPI handles framework initialization and teardown as well as bridges to core engine functionality like filesystem access.
 			</dt>